leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

       * In the **Select peer DB system** section, provide the following information for the standby database to obtain a list of available Exadata systems in which to locate the standby database:

         * **Region**: Select a region where you want to locate the standby database.
 The hint text associated with this field tells you in which Region the primary Database is located.
 The Region where the primary Database is located is selected by default.
 You can choose to locate the standby database in a different region.
         * **Availability domain**: Select an availability domain for the standby database.
-The hint text associated with this field tells you in which availability domain the primary database is located.
+The hint text associated with this field tells you in which availability domain the primary Database is located.
         * **Shape**: Select the Shape of the standby Exadata system.
         * **Data Guard peer resource type**: Select DB System or **VM Cluster**.
         * Select a DB system or cloud VM cluster from the drop-down list.